electron/electron/docs/api/power-monitor.md

 ### `powerMonitor.onBatteryPower`

-A `Boolean` property.
+A `boolean` property.
 True if the system is on battery power.

 See [`powerMonitor.isOnBatteryPower()`](#powermonitorisonbatterypower).